mashiyathussain2/Fork_CPP/README.md

 ## Contribution Guidelines :

 Hello!
-Before you start to contribute to this repository, please read through the "      " guidelines and feel free to create an issue if you have any questions or want to add or change something.
+Before you start to contribute to this repository, please read through the [Contribution guidelines](CONTRIBUTING.md) and feel free to create an issue if you have any questions or want to add or change something.
 Happy coding!

 ## If you like the project⭐:
 - Star the repo - [Fork_CPP](https://github.com/mashiyathussain2/Fork_CPP)